philgyford/django-hines/README.md

 Custom settings that can be in the django `settings.py` file:

-`HINES_ALLOW_COMMENTS`: Whether to allow commenting on blog posts.
-If `False`, overrides the settings for individual Blogs and Posts.
-Default `True`.

 `HINES_AUTHOR_NAME`: Name of the site's main author. e.g `'Phil Gyford'`.

 `HINES_AUTHOR_EMAIL`: Email of the site's main author. e.g. `'bob@example.com'`.

 `HINES_SITE_ICON`: Path of an image to represent the site, within the static directory. e.g. `'hines/img/site_icon.jpg'`.

+`HINES_COMMENTS_ALLOWED`: Whether to allow commenting on blog posts.
+If `False`, overrides the settings for individual Blogs and Posts.
+Default `True`.

 `HINES_COMMENTS_ALLOWED_TAGS`: A list of HTML tags allowed in comments; all others will be stripped. e.g. `['a', 'strong', 'em',]`.
 Default is: `[a', 'abbr', 'acronym', 'b', 'blockquote', 'code', 'em', 'i', 'li', 'ol', 'strong', 'ul']`.